Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Stationary and near-stationary reduced local probability densities

 {\bf{Theorem.}} So long as equilibrium ensemble equivalence holds for a given Hamiltonian $H$ and the state variables $\beta,' \mu', \cdots$ completely specify the reduced equilibrium probability density then {\it any such reduced probability density} that is stationary under evolution with $H$ can be written in the form of Eq. (\ref{pp}) with an appropriate conditional probability $P$. \\

-{\it Proof.} By definition, the reduced $n-$body probability density can be written as the partial trace of the full many-body probability density,
+{\it Proof.} By definition, the reduced $n-$body probability density can be written as the partial trace of the full many body probability density,

-Classically, the above partial trace is replaced, in the usual manner, by integrals over the phase space coordinates of particles $n+1, \ldots, N$.
+Classically, the above partial trace is replaced, in the usual manner, by integrals over the phase space coordinates of particles $n+1, \ldots, N$ followed by an explicit symmetrized average (over subgroups of identical particles out of the $N$ particles in the system).
 From Eq. (\ref{full}), each component $(\tilde{\rho}_n(\omega) e^{-i \omega t})$ of the probability density associated with oscillations of frequency $\omega$ satisfies

-In particular, any static (i.e., $\omega=0$) component of the reduced probability density (including, for the supercooled liquid, any numerically obtained/experimentally measured long time average of the reduced probability density in the time interval $t_{\sf xtal} \gtrsim t \gtrsim t_{\min}$) can be expressed as a partial trace of a corresponding static many body density matrix $\rho_{\Lambda}$ (respectively, for the supercooled liquid, the long time average of $\rho_{\Lambda}$ within the time interval $t_{\sf xtal} \gtrsim t \gtrsim t_{\min}$ where few body observables appear static and the system reaches an effective equilibrium).
+In particular, any static (i.e., $\omega=0$) component of the reduced probability density \footnote{This includes, e.g., for the case of the supercooled liquid, any numerically obtained/experimentally measured long time average of the reduced probability density in the time interval $t_{\sf xtal} \ge t \ge t_{\min}$.} can be expressed as a partial trace of a corresponding static many body density matrix $\rho_{\Lambda}$ \footnote{For the example of the supercooled liquid, this refers to the long time average of $\rho_{\Lambda}$ within the time interval $t_{\sf xtal} \ge t \ge t_{\min}$ where the average few body observables are nearly static and the system appears to reach an effective equilibrium.}.
 By the von Neumann equation $\partial_{t} \rho_{\Lambda} = \frac{i}{\hbar}[\rho_{\Lambda}, H]$ (or its classical Liouville equation counterpart $\partial_t \rho_{\Lambda} = \{ H, \rho_{\Lambda}\}_{P.B.}$ with ``$P.B.$'' denoting the Poisson bracket), any stationary component of the many body density matrix must trivially commute (or have a vanishing Poisson bracket) with the system Hamiltonian.
 When discussing the zero-frequency component, we allude here to the long time average of the reduced probability density in the limit of large averaging times $\tau$,